11 Ways to Start Saving Money Now

 10. Get your wallet into shape

-Now might be time to rethink how you want to stay active as things reopen.
-Do you want to hit the gym like you did before or continue to save money on cheaper online options?
+At home virtual fitness classes are widely available.
+Now might be time to rethink how you want to stay active.
+Do you want to hit the gym, or save money on cheaper online options?
 Or, you can cut the memberships all together and enjoy outdoor activities through the summer months.
-Pick which ever option works best for your health and lifestyle.
+Pick which ever option works best for your health and lifestyle